 Let’s face it: Working on cars (and trucks) is not kind to technicians’ hands.

-During olden times—in many cases, less than a decade ago—techs routinely exposed their most valuable commodity to cuts, bruises, burns, and dangerous chemicals on a daily basis.
+As recently as a decade ago, techs routinely exposed their most valuable commodity to cuts, bruises, burns, and dangerous chemicals on a daily basis.

 Steve Godziszewski, an auto-body repair veteran of four decades, tells Automotive News how he never wore disposable gloves—until one day he caught his left hand on a battery cable and tore off a fingernail.
 He bandaged it and went back to work, but soon it was infected and doctors eventually had to remove part of his finger.